boxcutter/centos/README.md

-# Packer templates for CentOS
+# Packer templates for CentOS written in legacy JSON

 ### Overview

-This repository contains Packer templates for creating CentOS Vagrant boxes.
+This repository contains Packer templates for creating CentOS Vagrant boxes written in legacy JSON.

 ## Current Boxes